 The Library has requested \$4,050,000 in funding in 2017.
-The 2017 recommended budget includes \$3,763,542, which is the amount projected to be generated from the current mill levy and existing fund balance.
+The 2017 budget includes \$4,033,737 which is the amount projected to be generated from the increased library mill levy and existing fund balance.
 The fund balance for the Library Fund will be essentially depleted.
-Funding the Library at its requested level would require a 0.31 property tax mill levy adjustment.